Most Incredible Gothic Cathedrals In European Cities

 History of Gothic Cathedral Architecture

-Gothic architecture followed on from Romanesque architecture in the 12th century.
+Gothic architecture followed Romanesque architecture in the 12th century.
 The Gothic style was widely used until the 16th century.
 It first originated in Ile-de-France, an area in the north of France.
-In the early 12th century the new Kings of France worked closely with the bishops of the region.
-Together they built large Gothic Cathedrals and churches as a show of wealth and strength.
-The Abbey of St Denis was the first cathedral to adopt this new style.
-And it was followed shortly after by many large cathedrals such as the Notre-Dame in Paris.
+In the early 12th century, the new Kings of France worked closely with the region’s bishops.
+Together they built large Gothic Cathedrals and churches to show wealth and strength.
+The Abbey of St Denis was the first cathedral to adopt this new style, and it was followed shortly after by many large cathedrals, such as the Notre Dame in Paris.
 Soon the style spread across other parts of Europe, of which England were early adopters of Gothic design.
 Westminster Abbey and Canterbury Cathedral are great examples of this.
-Germany, Spain, Portugal and Baltic regions also began to incorporate Gothic architecture characteristics with their own building techniques which created many striking designs.
-Apart from just cathedrals many castles and palaces began to take on this style such as Doge’s Palace, which is adjacent to St Mark’s Square in Venice, and the Prague Castle in Prague.
+Germany, Spain, Portugal and the Baltic regions also began to incorporate Gothic architectural characteristics with their building techniques, creating many striking designs.
+Apart from cathedrals, many castles and palaces began to take on this style, such as Doge’s Palace, adjacent to St Mark’s Square in Venice, and Prague Castle in Prague.

 What Is Gothic Style Architecture?

-Gothic style architecture was primarily the use of height and light and create a more pleasant atmosphere from within the buildings.
-This was to overcome dark and cold feeling of prior architectural styles.
-Flying buttresses, pointed arch’s and rib and vaulted ceilings were all Gothic characteristics.
-Due to the weight of the building materials used, these techniques provided support for the ceilings and walls of these vast constructions.
+Gothic-style architecture primarily used height and light and created a more pleasant atmosphere from within the buildings.
+This was to overcome the dark and cold feeling of prior architectural styles.
+Flying buttresses, pointed arches, and rib and vaulted ceilings were all Gothic characteristics.
+Due to the weight of the building materials used, these techniques supported the ceilings and walls of these vast constructions.
 As well as their practical use, they were beautifully designed and added to the grandeur.
-As we said, there are many great examples of Gothic Cathedrals throughout European cities, and here is our pick of some of the best examples of famous Gothic architecture.
+There are many great examples of Gothic Cathedrals throughout European cities, and here is our pick of some of the best examples of famous Gothic cathedrals.

 Westminster Abbey – London, United Kingdom

-Westminster Abbey is in the heart of London opposite the Houses of Parliament.
-Construction of the present Abbey, of which we see today, began in 1245 under the orders of King Henry III.
-It is one of the most impressive landmarks of Gothic architecture seen in the United Kingdom.
-Many Royal weddings and coronations have taken place here and is still used regularly today for worshipping and other events.
+Westminster Abbey is in the heart of London, opposite the Houses of Parliament.
+Construction of the present Abbey, which we see today, began in 1245 under the orders of King Henry III.
+It is one of the most impressive landmarks of Gothic architecture in the United Kingdom.
+Many Royal weddings and coronations have taken place here, and it is still used regularly today for worshipping and other events.

 Cologne Cathedral – Cologne, Germany